-Pursuant to Bye-law 87(1) of the Company, Ms. Chan Helen, Mr. Chan Kong Keung, Stephen and Mr. Lo Kai Yiu, Anthony shall retire by rotation at the forthcoming annual general meeting.
-Ms. Chan, Mr. Chan and Mr. Lo will offer themselves for re-election at the same meeting.
+Pursuant to Bye-law 87(1) of the Company, Mr. Chan Kwong Fai, Michael, Mr. Lee Ka Sze, Carmelo and Dr. Or Ching Fai, Raymond shall retire by rotation at the forthcoming annual general meeting.
+Mr. Chan, Mr. Lee and Dr. Or will offer themselves for re-election at the same meeting.

-The Company has received from each independent non-executive director an annual confirmation of his independence pursuant to Rule 3.13 of Chapter 3 of the Listing Rules and the Company considers such directors to be independent.
+Each of the independent non-executive director has confirmed his independence under Rule 3.13 of the Listing Rules and the Company confirmed that it still considered such directors to be independent.